 One of the best racing liveries ever being worn by some of the best racecars of the '80s!

-Not only do each of these Lancias have unique racing provenance, some even have show history in recent years.
-As you can imagine, such a vehicle is extremely rare, and while no official pricing has been listed, Top Gear reports that each car is being sold for £1 million (about $1.25 million USD), which puts this total collection at $7.25 million USD.
+If you thought the idea of buying a six-car Callaway Corvette collection was cool, then check out these six Lancia racecars that are up for sale by Girardo & Co. in Europe!
+These cars are part of the Campion Collection, and each has unique racing provenance and some even have show history in recent years.
+Although Girardo & Co. hasn't listed its pricing for the cars, Top Gear reports that each car is being sold for £1 million (about $1.3 million USD), which puts this total collection at $7.8 million USD.
 That's not bad for six cars that essentially act as a timeline of success for Lancia and Martini Racing in the 1980s.

 The Lancia LC1 was a short-lived racecar that was competitive right out of the gate.
 Only four examples of the LC1 produced, and it dominated three key endurance races in 1982.
 This particular car (chassis LC1-002) won the grueling Nürburgring 1000km race that year, and today it wears the same no. 50 as it did in its sole victory.
 Due to rule changes, the LC1 was retired – replaced by the Lancia LC2 – after just one year of racing, and even in private hands, this car went on to compete in hill climbs and road course races.